ETL

 - API Reference

-To begin using ETLs in AIStore, you’ll need to run AIStore within a Kubernetes cluster.
+To begin using ETLs in AIStore, you’ll need to deploy AIStore on a Kubernetes cluster.
 There are several ways to achieve this, each suited for different purposes:

 - AIStore Development with Native Kubernetes (minikube):